Moving To Vegas To Retire?

 Of course, wherever you go in Vegas, always ask for a senior discount.
 Don’t forget about the many casino buffets that offer senior discounts during off hours.
 Here’s a list of some of the best tours, shows, and attractions that seniors particularly enjoy in and around Vegas.

 Get to know the area where you live.
 One way for newcomers to see the area is to take a few of the tours that are offered for tourists.
-Here our some our favorite tours:
+Here are some of our favorite tours:

 Laughlin Gambling Tour: Laughlin, Nevada is a great place to enjoy a getaway gambling weekend without the Vegas lights, noise or crowds.
 Located about two hours from Las Vegas on the Arizona border, Laughlin is a favorite with seniors and other locals who enjoy the amenities, low prices and river views.